khadija-mahmoud-17/The_Innovation_Hub/README.md

 ## 🧠 Known Issues

-* CORS errors can happen due to GitHub Codespaces proxying and authentication settings.
+* CORS errors were encountered during testing and deployment within GitHub Codespaces.
+These included preflight rejections, missing headers, and origin mismatches between ports.
+* A detailed explanation and documentation of these issues and the troubleshooting steps attempted are provided in the attached document: **`CORS Report.docx`**.
 * Email sending may delay or fail if SMTP is not configured properly.
-* Codespace deployment may not always reflect changes unless hard-reloaded.
-* Deployment was impacted due to teammate delays and limited final hours for integration and error fixes.
+* Deployment was delayed due to late teammate contributions; work was only received on **13/07/2025**, leaving limited time for integration and error resolution.

 ## 🔗 Project Links